Astro Quick Start Guide

 npm create astro@latest -- --template dotcms/core/examples/astro

-Configure Your Connection to dotCMS
+Configure the Connection to dotCMS

 • PUBLIC_DOTCMS_AUTH_TOKEN: This is the API Access Token you generated for the Admin user in the demo.dotcms.com instance in Step 1 above.

-• PUBLIC_DOTCMS_HOST: This is the URL for the demo.dotcms.com instance: https://demo.dotcms.com
+• PUBLIC_DOTCMS_HOST: This is the URL for the dotCMS instance, such as https://demo.dotcms.com or http://localhost:8082.

 Run the dotCMS Astro application locally